 After the day in the sun, he woke up in the middle of the night with symptoms of burning eyes and a feeling there was sand or grit in his eyes.
 "It turns out I...sunburned my eyeballs," he said on his television show, Anderson Live.
 "I had no idea you could do this."

-Not only can you become snowblind without snow it can happen without sunlight, too!
+Not only can you become snowblind without snow — it can happen without sunlight, too!
 Photokeratitis sometimes occurs from man-made sources of ultraviolet radiation, such as a welder's torch.
-Though this type of injury usually is called a "flash burn" of the cornea, the mechanism of action and symptoms are very much the same as those of snow blindness.
+Though this type of injury usually is called a "welder's flash" or "flash burn" of the cornea, the mechanism of action and symptoms are very much the same as those of snow blindness.

 Sun lamps and tanning booths also can cause photokeratitis and temporary "snow" blindness if proper eye protection is not used.